Horvat Timea, Deputy Mayor

 6.1 Flag „F“ at the finishing line means: „The next race start will be given after finish of the race in course“.

 7.1 Ten races are scheduled.
-Start of the first race is scheduled at 11:55 hours on Friday, May 4th 2018.
+Warning signal of the first race is scheduled at 11:55 hours on Friday, May 4th 2018.
 Following races times will be announced by race committee boat or by the notice board.